 In order to complete the project, they will need to research the government you want, and take it even further by using the information as a basis for their own creations.

-4) Encourage students to take on different roles while collaborating.
+4) Better project-based learning encourages students to take on different roles while collaborating.

 In order to get all students involved in a project, don’t allow them to simply break it up and then put it back together after each student has individually covered a section of it.
 Collaboration in the real world involves being able to work together on each part of a task, while learning to compromise and solve problems as they arise.